conradknapp/next-social-network/QUESTIONS.md

 Use httpOnly flag (prevents JavaScript access to cookie) Use secure flag (only set cookie for https requests) Signed cookies (verify source of cookie)

+Where is the session data stored? it depends on how you set up the express-session module.

+It can store session data in memory, not meant for production a database like MySQL or Mongo a memory cache like Redis or Memcached
+There is a big list of 3rd packages that implement a wide variety of different compatible caching stores in https://github.com/expressjs/session

+All solutions store the session id in a cookie, and keep the data server-side.
+The client will receive the session id in a cookie, and will send it along with every HTTP request.

+What is the difference between a 301 / 302 redirect?

+301 - Permanent redirect
+302 - Temporary redirect

+A 301 redirect is an indicator that the destination of the link has changed URL to a different URL, permanently.

+302 redirects are temporary, where we want to move the user temporarily to a different place.
+These considerations as to whether redirects are 301 or 302 are significant for SEO purposes